functional-patterns/gof/decorator/README.md

     PostDecorator :: c -> c
 ~~~~

-To make it easy to compose different decorators some bind operators can be defined.
+To make it easy to compose different decorators some bind functions can be defined.
 ~~~~
     pre :: (a, b) -> (a -b -> c) -> c
     pre ab f = let (a, b) = ab in f a b